Johngtka/BioMagnetic-app/README.md

 # Backend

-Backend is hosted on [Cyclic_API](https://www.cyclic.sh/)
+Backend is hosted on [KOYEB](https://app.koyeb.com/)

-Our database is based on MongoDB and the api controlling the database as well as connecting to our application has been created in express
+Our database is based on MongoDB and the api controlling the database as well as connecting to our application has been created in express and the project can be found [HERE](https://github.com/macrog/mongo-me-now)